ChainAgnostic/CAIPs/CAIPs/caip-25.md

 The crucial security function of a shared session negotiated and maintained by a series of CAIP-25 calls is to reduce ambiguity in authorization.
-This requires a somewhat counterintuitive structuring of the building-blocks of a Chain-Agnostic session into namespaces that can be scoped to either one of the CASA [namespaces][] as a whole or to a specific [CAIP-2][] chain within such a namespace; for this reason, requests and responses are structures as arrays of these namespaces keyed to their scope, formatted either as a bare entry in the [namespaces][] registry OR as a full [CAIP-2][].
+This requires a potentially counterintuitive structuring of the building-blocks of a Chain-Agnostic session into scopes at the "namespace-wide" ([CAIP-104][]) or at the "chain-specific" ([CAIP-2][]) level; for this reason, requests and responses are structures as arrays of objects keyed to these scopes, formatted either as a [CAIP-104][] scheme OR as a full [CAIP-2][].
 While internal systems are free to translate this object into other structures, preserving it in the CAIP-25 interface is crucial to the unambiguous communication between caller and respondent about what exact authorization is granted.

 ## Privacy Considerations